 It’s old school and is soooo good!

-So to counter the mayo, we’re using Yukon gold potatoes.
+We’re also using Yukon gold potatoes instead of russet potatoes, which is one update I made to the recipe.
 These potatoes are thin skinned which means you don’t need to peel them.

 How to make creamy potato salad with mayonnaise and sour cream